 If you’ve had breast implants and are no longer happy with them or have a physical reason they need to be removed, then you are definitely a candidate for breast removal surgery.

 There are several reasons why you might want to remove your breast implants.

 Your surgery will be much like your augmentation surgery but may take a shorter amount of time depending on how much lifting and tightening is required.
-You’ll have your procedure in an outpatient surgery center or hospital.
+You will have your procedure in an outpatient surgery center.
 You’ll be given general anesthesia so that you won’t feel any pain during the procedure.

 During the procedure, your surgeon will remove the implants and reconstruct the breasts to their former state.
 If you have severe sagging, your doctor will perform a breast lift and tighten and place the areolas.

 You’ll wake up in the recovery room and be monitored before going home.
 You’ll want someone to drive you home from your procedure.